iccaving/icccsite/content/trip/yorkshire/yorkshire-2017-12-08.md

 ‘Some will tell you that no Silent Watcher can go through that arch.
 I’m not sure I believe it myself’ remarked Jacques Rabbit.
 ‘The Watchers don’t exist, they’re part of a children’s tale.
 If they did, would that old wall stop them?
 Har!
 And those disappearing rivers… well, the water must go somewhere’.

 But even then, they felt a knot in their stomach as they passed under the archway.
 The horses couldn’t fit, which was a shame, but they took the mules and the cart and followed the winding mountain path, as tall spires of craggy rock rose above them.
-There was a faint mist rising from the valley floor shrouding them in swirling silver banners giving the place an ethereal look.
+There was a faint mist rising from the valley floor shrouding them in swirling silver banners, giving the place an ethereal look.

 This part of the Pennhein was strangely silent.
 There was very little wind, and only shrubs grew on the old black rocks, rising from the otherwise ubiquitous spongy moss.
 This slowed down the progress to a crawl: picking one’s way around fallen boulders where the path disappeared momentarily.
 Following Jayme’s lead, they passed a narrow ravine and broke into a hidden valley, with the low rumble of stream rising from its depths.